zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 Follow along to add code to your security system.

-> Don't want to type?
+> **list**{:.icon} Don't want to type?
 Optionally add this section's code automatically by moving to step 3 in your git repo with `git checkout -f step-3`.
 Moving to step three will loose modifications you've made so far.

 ##Creating the app